 With the Apple AirPods, it’s like having the audio directly plugged into your brain.
 After an hour or so, you might forget that you’re even wearing them.

-Quiet places to work
+Quiet places to work away from home

 A good noise-canceling headset can drown out the noise of an airplane, but probably not the cries of a baby.
 Why is that?
 Because noise cancellation technology relies on repeating sound patterns, and human talking or crying isn’t predictable enough to completely block out the sound.